ja88a/vrfs-go-merkletree/README.md

 ## Development status

 The depicted files' verification protocol on client side has not yet been finalized.
 The remaining key challenge is about the efficient serialization of the MerkleTree Proofs to be communicated to the clients on every file download verification, as well as for their DB storage.

-A persistence layer for the VRFS Service is required to be implemented, via a DB ORM integration and a moreover distributed/embedded memory cache solution, such as Redis-like solutions.
+A persistence layer for the VRFS Service is implemented via a distributed & embedded memory cache solution, using Redis.
+An additional DB ORM integration could be required, a NoSQL DB such as Mongo could do the job.

 The computation models and their settings for the backbone Merkle Tree reference is to be further refined and benchmarked, per the integration use case(s) and corresponding optimization requirements for ad-hoc computation, storage and transport .

+For the file hashes computation, constituing the MarkleTree leaf values, the SHA256 hashing function is used (64 characters long for every string).
+Alternative file hashing functions might be considered to optimize the computations runtime.
+Notice the fact that the client and the FS server require using the same hashing function on files.

 ## Solution Readiness - Status